-The Organizing Committee or the Home Team shall be responsible for providing an adequate supply of official pucks which shall be kept in a frozen condition.
-This supply of pucks shall be kept at the Penalty Box under the control of one of the regular off-ice Officials or a special attendant.
+The Organizing Committee or the home team shall be responsible for providing an adequate supply of official pucks which shall be kept in a frozen condition.
+This supply of pucks shall be kept at the penalty box under the control of one of the regular Off-lce Officials or a special attendant.
 Frozen Puck Regulations: